lkboisa/FlapJacks/README.md

 #FlapJacks the game!

 #There was a bit of a process to get my code uploaded to github.
-This is the steps that were taken: \\
+This is the steps that were taken. \\
-#Installed and configured Git with: \\
+#Installed and configured Git with. \\
 <sudo apt install git>
 <git config --global user.name "Username">
 <git config --global user.email "email@email.com">